josephpipitone/app-nginx-main/README.md

 - Runs on the latest Ubuntu runner.
 - Triggers on pushes to the `main` branch.
 - Builds the Docker image using the `Dockerfile`.
+- Scans the built image for vulnerabilities using Trivy (open source scanner).
-- Pushes the image to GitHub Container Registry (`ghcr.io`) with tags:
+- Pushes the image to GitHub Container Registry (`ghcr.io`) only if no critical or high-severity vulnerabilities are found, with tags:
   - `latest`: For the most recent build.
   - Commit SHA: For version-specific builds.

+## Security Scanning

+The workflow includes automated vulnerability scanning using [Trivy](https://github.com/aquasecurity/trivy), an open source container scanner.
+The scan checks for critical and high-severity vulnerabilities in the built image.
+If vulnerabilities are detected, the workflow fails and the image is not pushed to the registry.
+Scan results are uploaded to GitHub's Security tab for review.

+This ensures that only secure images are published to your container registry.

 ## Repository Secrets